Ultimate Travel Trailer Maintenance Checklist for DIY RVers [by RVers]

 Fifth Wheel & Travel Trailer Tires, Wheels, and Suspension

 Your RV’s tires, wheels, and suspension are critical systems to keeping your RV rolling down the road.
-The weight of your RV along with the rough roads can be very tough on the RV tires, wheels, and suspension.
-And when backing into tight campsites, the stress placed on the hangar brackets, leaf springs, equalizers is tremendous.
+The weight of your RV, along with the rough roads, can be very tough on the RV tires, wheels, and suspension.
+When backing into tight campsites, the stress placed on the hangar brackets, leaf springs, and equalizers is tremendous.
 These systems require visual inspection and preventative maintenance to remain in top condition.

 We found that regular preventative maintenance helps avoid most problems.